Authentic Lessons for 21st Century Learning

 Extend

-Display slide 9.
-Organize students into groups of 2–4.
-Tell groups they will be creating Collaborative Word Clouds about plagiarism in the classroom.
-Instruct them to begin by getting out a sheet of paper and listing as many words or phrases that they can think of that relate to what they learned about plagiarism and how to avoid it.
+Display slide 12.
+Introduce the Collaborative Word Clouds strategy.
+Instruct groups to begin by listing as many words or phrases that they can think of that relate to what they learned about plagiarism and how to avoid it.

+Display slide 13.
 Give each group a piece of butcher paper and markers.
-Have them select the best words from their brainstorming session and use those words to create a colorful "word cloud."
+Have them select the strongest and most important words from their brainstorming session and use those words to create a colorful "word cloud."
+When all groups are finished, students display their word clouds around the room.
+If time allows, take a few moments to walk around to the final word clouds and draw attention to words that are especially important or interesting, asking groups clarifying questions as needed.

 Evaluate

-Display slide 10.
-Give each student an index card that they will use to complete a Point of Most Significance activity.
-Write the following prompt on the board: "The most important point I learned today about avoiding plagiarism is..."
+Display slide 14.
+Give each student an index card and introduce the Point of Most Significance strategy.
 Have students complete the prompt on their index cards and turn in the cards as they leave the classroom.
-Use this information to assess students' understanding of how to avoid plagiarism.

 Resources